cdromain/ghost-streamlit-app/README.md

 ## Deployment

-This app is deployed on Streamlit Cloud and can be accessed at [your-app-url].
+This app is deployed on Streamlit Cloud and can be accessed at https://ghost-app.streamlit.app/

 ## License